 status_icon="⚠️"

-detection_method="Unable to determine - assuming standby"
+detection_method="Unable to determine - defaulting to SECONDARY (safe mode)"

 fi